-Prayer 12-21-20
+Prayer 12/21/20

 -

-Annual Christmas Day meal offers relief to those in needFor some, the Christmas season is the most wonderful time of the year, but for others, it can be the most difficult.
+Annual Christmas Day meal offers relief to those in need1For some, the Christmas season is the most wonderful time of the year, but for others, it can be the most difficult.
 LendingTrees 2019 Holiday Spending Survey found 61% of Americans were dreading the holidays because of the extra spending and...

 -